The Quiet Revolution: Can Art Reframe the Dutch Migration Crisis?

 Since the beginning of February, the Netherlands has seen a wave of anti-migration protests.
 In Nieuw-Lekkerland, residents opposed plans to host asylum seekers.
 In Volgewijk (The Hague), demonstrators gathered outside a former Red Cross hospital, while in Bleskensgraaf, tensions turned into a riot that required police intervention.
-These events reflect a country where migration is often discussed through numbers, housing shortages, and political arguments.
-But beyond the protests, there is another way to look at it, a more human, personal perspective that sees migration not as a crisis but as a story of movement, identity, and belonging.
+As migration continues to divide public opinion across the Netherlands, Rotterdam’s Fenix Museum offers a different perspective.
+Through its exhibition All Directions: Art That Moves You, the museum explores migration through personal stories, art, and identity rather than political debate.

 Red Grooms’ life-sized The Bus installation turns a crowded city bus into a playful yet pointed metaphor for shared movement and migration.
 Photograph by Kim Elst, 2026.